agentlang-ai/agentlang/README.md

 ## Agentic Reliability Modeling

 Depending solely only on instructions for agents is a recipe for failure.
 Natural language is beautiful, but ambiguous - forcing us to be stuck in an endless cycle of prompt-tweaking to achieve our goal.
-Agentlang offers just enough structure, to augment natural language instructions, to model various aspects of your agents - unambiguously, but still effortlessly - to make them reliable.
+Agentlang offers **just enough structure**, to augment natural language instructions, to model various aspects of your agents - unambiguously, but still effortlessly - to make them reliable.

 ```typescript
 decision ticketTriager {